 Here are some of the foods that cause colic which may be making you burst eardrums and sleepless nights.

-Junk food is not healthy for you, to begin with.
-If you’re breastfeeding, you have another reason to kick all fast food to the curb.
+Junk foods is not healthy to eat for you if you’re breastfeeding, you have another reason to kick all fast food to the curb.

 Such convenience food is laden with preservatives that are bound to cause colic in breastfed babies.